 Dogs and cats are completely different species with their own set of nutritional requirements.
 Like humans, dogs are omnivores, requiring a balanced mix of both meat and plant-based diets, while cats are known as obligate carnivores, requiring a high-protein meat-based diet.
 The minimum requirement for protein in cats and dogs respectively is 26% (cats) and 18% (dogs) of dry matter.
-Cats are also able to tolerate a higher fat content than dogs can, with their minimum requirement for fat content being 9% (cats) and 5.5% (dogs)1.
+Cats are also able to tolerate a higher fat content than dogs, with their minimum requirement for fat content being 9% (cats) and 5.5% (dogs)1.
 There are also some specific amino acids that cats require in their diet as they are unable to synthesise these for themselves, including arginine and taurine, so for this reason, you shouldn’t feed dog food to cats2,3.

 Problems encountered when dogs eat cat food

 While cat food may be enjoyed by dogs, it is not particularly healthy for them in the long term.